Daniel N. Morgan: Biography

 Daniel N. Morgan was born in Newtown, Connecticut on August 18, 1844.
 His father owned a store, which he took over as a young man.
 He later took a partner, running the store as Morgan & Booth.
 In 1869, he moved to Bridgeport, Connecticut, becoming a partner in Birdsey & Morgan, a firm producing dry goods and carpets.
 He also ran a grocery, Morgan, Hopson & Co., in 1877.
 In 1879, he became president of the City National Bank of Bridgeport.

 Morgan was elected to the Bridgeport common council in 1873 and served until 1874.
 He was a member of the Bridgeport Board of Education from 1877 to 1878 and was mayor of Bridgeport in 1880 and 1884.

 In 1893, President Grover Cleveland named Morgan Treasurer of the United States and Morgan held that office from June 1, 1893, until June 30, 1897.

 He married a descendant of William Judson of Stratford, Connecticut.
 The Morgans had a son, William Judson Morgan, and a daughter, May Huntington Morgan.

 Morgan was a candidate for governor of Connecticut in 1898, but lost to George E. Lounsbury.

+In 1911 Morgan was arrested for mail fraud in association with a scheme devised by Jared Flagg, a stockbroker notorious for pyramid schemes.
+All defendants were released after evidence was disqualified.

 Morgan died in Bridgeport on May 30, 1931, 12 days after being hit by an automobile.
 He is buried in Mountain Grove Cemetery, Bridgeport.